MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/01 Fleeting Notes/Quartz Table CSS Styling.md

 Quartz by default uses a very clean styling for its tables, which includes not using vertical pipes between table columns.
 This looks slick, but may not increase readability,

-I found someone else's Quartz table styling which includes a checker-styled pattern background, and rows get highlight when `on-hover` (not pictured).
+I found someone else's Quartz table styling which includes a checker-styled pattern background, and rows get highlighted when `on-hover` (not pictured).

 ![[Fancy_checker-styled_tables_for_Quartz.png|center]]